mrbid/Snowling/README.md

 **Key Bindings:**
 * `TAB/SPACE + 0-9` - Select launch speed.
-* `0-9` - Launch ball at one of 10 different angles, 5-1 for left hand launches and 6-0 for right hand launches.
+* `0-9` - Launch ball at one of 10 different angles, 5-1 for left-hand launches and 6-0 for right-hand launches.
 * `R/LSHIFT` - Launch ball at a random angle and speed.
 * `Left, Right, Up, Down` - Launch ball at four quick selection angles and speeds.